Bedrock-OSS/bedrock-wiki/docs/world-generation/surface-builder.md

 		"enforce_survivability_rules": false,
 		"enforce_placement_rules": false,
 		"may_replace": [
-			"minecraft:grass"//The block can only replace grass
+			"minecraft:grass" //The block can only replace grass ]
-		]
 	}
 }